kennedy-u/CS-210_Portfolio/README.md

 I think the code could have used error handling to effectively validate user input

 ## Challanges I faced when writing the code, how I overcome them and tools or resources I added to my support network
-There wasn't much road_blocks during the development of my code, however, I was a little lost when I was designing the .h header file because it was almost my first time including a header file in a C++ program.
-I had to use the academic support service to further help myself,  and they explained in details how to include header files, I learned that classes should be declared in the header file and the define later in the source code per standard coding practices.
+There weren't many roadblocks during the development of my code; however, I did encounter some confusion when designing the .h header file, as it was one of my first experiences including a header file in a C++ program.
+I sought help from the academic support service, where they provided a detailed explanation of how to include header files.
+I learned that, according to standard coding practices, classes should be declared in the header file and defined later in the source code.

 ## Skills I learned from this project that is tranferable to other projects or course work
-Skills I learned from this project are how to include .h file properly, how to declare functions properly and do some calculations that were required during the development of the code.
-Although, throughout this course I deeply learned how to integrate C++ and Python!!!! lol, it took me time to fully digest how it works and now I can easily refer to the file path and do my configuration how I want it or as specified.
+From this project, I gained valuable skills, including properly including .h files, declaring functions correctly, and performing the necessary calculations during code development.
+Throughout this course, I also learned how to integrate C++ with Python.
+Although it took time to fully grasp, I can now easily reference file paths and configure settings as needed or specified.
-Thanks for reading :)